History & Culture

 Learn MoreHome Hill Branch Library

 The Home Hill Branch Library is a welcoming space located in Home Hill.
 Make use of a wide range of services available including eLearning, eBooks, computers, Smart devices, public Wi-Fi and internet is available.
-Library membership is free to all Queensland residents with identification.
-International and interstate visitors are offered a visitor membership that requires proof of identity and current residency, as well as a AUD25 non-refundable fee.
-Visitors may borrow two items for four weeks.
 Keep up to date with library events via the Burdekin Library Facebook page.
 Come and explore the library today!

 Learn MoreIngham Cemetery